mikbc/mikbc/README.md

 ## Hi, I'm Micaela! 👋

-I am a student of the degree in Computer Science and I am excited to learn and take my first steps contributing to the creation of new technologies that contribute to our world.
+I’m a Computer Science student focused on software development and problem-solving.
+My goal is to keep improving my skills and collaborate on projects that drive innovation and create real-world value.